“A Modern Jazz Messenger!“

 Live music will be provided by renowned saxophonist Albert Rivera & Friends.
 The live auction includes several glamorous vacations — a 7-day cruise for two on the Holland America Line to the winner’s choice of Caribbean Islands or Mexico, and a week in a private villa in Spain.

 Closer to home, bidders can vie for a week at a charming cottage in the Adirondacks.
 Also included are music lessons by renowned jazz musicians with a bonus gift of RS Berkeley instruments, a flute, and a trumpet.
 Other items include jewelry, dinners, guided tours and theater tickets.

 Litchfield Jazz Camp, now in its 22nd year serves 350-residential and day students age 13 and up, during the month of July.
 The camp wraps up with the world-famous Litchfield Jazz Festival on July 28 and 29, where students perform on their own stage and hear and meet the best in jazz.

 This year the festival’s lineup includes a tribute to Dave and Iola Brubeck by the Dan Brubeck band, the Brazilian band, Trio Da Paz, famed drummer Jeff “Tain” Watts, and Grammy-nominated Cuban band Jane Bunnett & Maqueque.
 The Litchfield Jazz Camp regularly distributes between $50,000 and $80,000 in need-based scholarships annually.

 Spring Spirits are sponsored in part by Jack Baker and Litchfield Distillery and the Northwest Connecticut Community Foundation.
 Tickets are available at ljcspring2018.eventbrite.com or call 860-361-6285.

-Click on image to read articles.
-You can save by right-clicking on image.
+Click on the image to read articles.
+You can save by right-clicking on the image.